balunist/mbp_docs2/source/usage/advanced/selection.rst

     By default all component bodies are included in the created map.
 Alternatively you can select which component bodies that you want included in the map.

-    **When MBP is launched**, selecting a component occurrence or a component body from the browser tree or a body in the design view then a second selection table is displayed.
+    Once MapBoard Pro is running select one or more component occurrences or a component bodies from the browser tree or select bodies in the design view.
+The selected parts will be displayed in a second selection table below the board types list.
-    The selected component bodies are displayed in this table.

     The selections made are remenbered between invocations of MBP.
 This includes all related options, quantity and rotation.